 Bottom line: Is Poper Blocker good?

-Based on our research, we strongly advise Chrome and Edge users to look elsewhere for a comprehensive ad blocker capable of blocking trackers.
-Although Poper Blocker does a decent job of blocking a wide variety of ads with its paid version, we think you’re better off spending your money on a paid plan elsewhere.
+Based on our research, we strongly advise Chrome and Edge users for a comprehensive ad blocker capable of blocking trackers.
+Although Poper Blocker does a decent job of blocking a wide variety of ads with its paid version, we think you’re better off spending your money elsewhere.
 Our alternatives can all enhance your online privacy with their ad and tracker-blocking capabilities.

 See how Poper Blocker compares to other ad blockers: